Programs for Low-Income Customers

 Find out if you are eligible for the Special Waiver.

 The Low-Income Senior Discount

-The Low-Income Senior Discount program provides a $10 discount on the monthly customer charge and a 10% discount on the energy charges on the bill.
+The Low-Income Senior Discount program provides a $12 discount on the monthly Base Charge and a 10% discount on the Energy Charges on the bill.

 See the criteria for the Low-Income Senior Discount.